-Two authors (N.R. and O.C.) performed a detailed literature search of the MEDLINE/PubMed and SCOPUS databases to identify all published literature describing the transplantation of kidneys from donors with small renal masses.
+Two authors (NR and OC) performed a detailed literature search of the MEDLINE/PubMed and SCOPUS databases to identify all published literature describing the transplantation of kidneys from donors with SRMs.
 A review of abstracts yielded 39 original studies and case reports, as well as 11 review papers; all of these were individually reviewed.
-Thirty original publications described the transplantation of tumorectomized kidneys only, 5 described the transplantation of both tumorectomized and contra-lateral kidneys, and 4 describe the transplantation of contra-latral kidneys only.
+Thirty original publications described the transplantation of tumorectomized kidneys only, five described the transplantation of both tumorectomized and contralateral kidneys, and four described the transplantation of contralatral kidneys only.
 Three publications were excluded from our summary due to insufficient data.
-Two pairs of studies presented data from the same patient cohorts; in these instances the more recently published and complete data set was used for analysis.
-Thus, a total of 30 unique data sets describing the transplantation of tumorectomized kidneys were included in our analysis (Table 1), alongside 9 unique data sets describing the transplantation of contra-lateral kidneys from deceased donors with small renal masses (Table 2).
-Data was extracted using prespecified parameters and included donor type, donor and recipient age, tumour size and pathology, follow-up time and recurrence, follow-up protocol, iummonosuppression regimen, post-operative graft function, and surgical complications.
-Any discrepancies or dissagreements that arose during the review and data collection process were resolved by the senior reviewer (N.R.).
+Two pairs of studies presented data from the same patient cohorts; in these instances, the more recently published and complete data set was used for analysis.
+Thus, a total of 30 unique data sets describing the transplantation of tumorectomized kidneys were included in our analysis (Table 1), alongside nine unique data sets describing the transplantation of contralateral kidneys from deceased donors with SRMs (Table 2).
+Data was extracted using prespecified parameters and included donor type, donor and recipient age, tumor size and pathology, followup time and recurrence, followup protocol, iummonosuppresion regimen, postoperative graft function, and surgical complications.
+Any discrepancies or disagreements that arose during the review and data collection process were resolved by the senior reviewer (NR).